 Why is this important?

-What is Valley Vision doing about it?
+What is Valley Vision’s role?

 What is our desired impact?

-To help the region’s community college system develop a clear and defined career pathway that leads to jobs or technical degree programs at four-year universities; create a skilled and competitive workforce for the Sacramento Capital Region; generate a pathway out of poverty through CTE programs; and support employers by providing them with skilled workers they need.
+To help the region’s community college system develop a clear and defined career pathway program that leads to jobs or technical degree programs at four-year universities; create a skilled and competitive workforce for the Sacramento Capital Region; generate a pathway out of poverty through CTE programs; and support employers by providing them with skilled workers they need.